-We've been experiencing huge demand lately, so I'm currently able to ship Giraffe Readers within about a week of taking an order.
-If you need your Giraffe shipped out sooner than this please drop me an email, or call me (my number is at the end of the video above).
+We have been experiencing a lot of demand recently, so we are currently able to ship Giraffe Readers within about a week of ordering.
+If you need your reader shipped out sooner than this then please email.

 It feels like corrugated cardboard, but it's actually a 100% plastic equivalent.
 Made from PolyPropylene it is durable and waterproof, and can be used thousands of times.